toradex/vscode-torizon-templates/CONTRIBUTING.md

 In the `.conf` folder the following files are expected:

-- `id_rsa`: private key used for debug purposes, to remote deploy/debug the application inside a container;

-- `id_rsa.pub`: public key used for debug purposes, to remote deploy/debug the application inside a container;

 - `deps.json`: define an array with the Debian/Ubuntu packages that are dependency for compile and/or run the application locally.
 Torizon IDE Extension extension will check and will try to install it if they are not installed:

   - ```json